 Code of Conduct

+Hampshire College expects all students to demonstrate responsible citizenship.
 Hampshire College students, whether or not they are on campus or enrolled as a degree candidate, must abide by this Code of Conduct including the Norms for Community Living that guide review of all policies.
+The College considers an individual to be a student when an offer of admission has been extended and thereafter as long as the student has a continuing educational interest in the College.
 Guests of Hampshire students and students from other colleges who are enrolled in Hampshire College courses are required to comply with these policies while on the Hampshire College campus and while off campus when participating in Hampshire College programs and activities.

 All rules and laws of the Town of Amherst, the Commonwealth of Massachusetts, and the United States of America apply on the campus and are considered part of College policies.
 The Town of Amherst and Commonwealth of Massachusetts laws include, but are not limited to, regulations on indoor and outdoor smoking, open container laws (for alcoholic beverages), public nudity restrictions (including public urination), bans on drug use and paraphernalia, and limitations on weapons possession.

 Commonwealth of Massachusetts General Laws: https://malegislature.gov/Laws/GeneralLaws/

 The dean of student's office reserves the right to change and/or modify policies, processes, and procedure without notice.

 Charge and Membership